 Introduction

-In our first Laravel guide we explained how to create unit and feature tests and how to automate them with Buddy.
+In our introductory guide to Laravel we explained how to create unit and feature tests and how to automate them with Buddy.
 In this guide, we'll show you how to run E2E tests using Laravel Dusk.

 git clone git@github.com:buddy-works/laravel-first-steps.git